 2025 American Innovation Dollar Value Guides

-The 2025 series features four collector-focused releases available exclusively through U.S. Mint sales.
-Struck in both circulation quality and proof finishes, these manganese-brass dollars never enter general circulation.
+The 2025 series features four collector-focused releases available exclusively through the U.S. Mint — never entering general circulation.
+Struck in both circulation quality and proof finishes, these manganese-brass dollars are the lowest-mintage dollar coins produced in modern times.

 The 2025 lineup includes:

-• 2025 AR Raye Montague American Innovation Dollar: First 2025 release honoring computer-aided naval design.
+- 2025 AR Raye Montague American Innovation Dollar: First 2025 release honoring computer-aided naval design; first coin in the series to spotlight a pioneering woman in STEM.

-• 2025 FL Space Shuttle American Innovation Dollar: Commemorates Kennedy Space Center’s spaceflight legacy.
+- 2025 FL Space Shuttle American Innovation Dollar: Third release (27th in the series overall) commemorating Kennedy Space Center’s 135-mission spaceflight legacy.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money